Are Crested Geckos Endangered in the Wild?

 Little is known about wild geckos besides some essential characteristics, like diet, environmental conditions, breeding behavior, etc.

 We still don’t know the reptile’s actual lifespan, for instance.
-Many gecko breeders have reported their geckos living around 15-20 years in captivity.
+Many gecko breeders have reported their geckos living in captivity for around 15-20 years.

 Sometimes even more.
 But we don’t know how many geckos live in the wild in their natural habitat, provided we eliminate predation, human-related gecko deaths, and diseases.